mvmjacobs/SomeStuff/ai_context.md

 -   `appsettings.json`: Configuration file.
 -   `SomeStuff.csproj`: The project file.

+## Design Patterns

+This project will contain examples of different design patterns.

+### Use Case Pattern

+The use case pattern is implemented in the `Application/UseCases` directory.
+Each use case has its own folder containing an interface and an implementation.

+-   `Application/UseCases/GetItems`: Example of a use case to retrieve items.
+-   `Application/UseCases/CreateItem`: Example of a use case to create an item.

 ## How to Contribute

 When adding new features, please follow the existing structure.
 For example, new controllers should be added to the `Controllers` directory.
 If you are adding business logic, consider creating a new folder for services or use cases.